unicode-org/message-format-wg/spec/README.md

 could produce resolution or message function errors when formatted according to an earlier version of this specification.

-From version 2.0, MessageFormat will only reserve, define, or require function names or function option names consisting of characters in the ranges a-z, A-Z, and 0-9.
+Updates to this specification will only reserve, define, or require function names or function option names consisting of characters in the ranges a-z, A-Z, and 0-9.
 All other names in these categories are reserved for the use of implementations or users.